 If a nurse works in a public organization (what most of the time the case), their salary depends on the company’s collective agreement.
 Numbers are strictly regulated and aren’t negotiable.
 However, the nurse’s TVöD level can be upgraded with work experience.

 With one year of work experience, a rise to level 2 is possible, after 3 years to level 3 and a monthly salary of 3,000 EUR.
 Although the limit is 3,500 EUR, nurses will need a bachelor’s or master’s degree to receive a higher compensation.

 4. Working time/days

-In fact, Sundays are paid 50% (tax-free) more than normal fare, and working on holidays will bring you 150% more than on an average day, plus 40% (tax-free) night fare applicable if working at night hours.
+In fact, Sundays are paid 50% (tax-free) more than standard fare, and working on holidays will bring you 150% more than on an average day, plus 40% (tax-free) night fare applicable if working at night hours.

 Generally speaking, the salary primarily depends on the company where the nurse is working.
-If the employment relationship is based on the collective agreement in the public service, the starting salary is on average about 33,000 EUR per year.
+If the employment relationship is based on the collective agreement in the public service, the starting salary is, on average, about 33,000 EUR per year.

 Overall, depending on the area of responsibility, nurses can expect a salary of 2,800 EUR to 2,900 EUR gross per month at the beginning of the career.
 Increases in salary arise with the experience and also further training.
 The rule is the longer nurse works in one hospital and one department the higher salary she has.